patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/capitalization.md

 - **Title case** capitalizes only the first letter of each word in a sentence, except for smaller words with fewer than four letters, like articles and conjunctions.

-    - Example: "PatternFly Design Resources With Tips and Best Practices".
+    - For example: "PatternFly Design Resources With Tips and Best Practices".

     - **Note:** Hyperlinked articles in a UI are not displayed as titles.
 Instead, the copy typically reads something like, "Learn more about [tool name]."

 - **Sentence case** only capitalizes the first letter of the first word in a title, heading, subtitle, or subheading except for proper nouns, product names, acronyms, and initialisms.

-    - For example, “PatternFly’s design resources with tips and best practices”.
+    - For example: “PatternFly’s design resources with tips and best practices”.

 ## Capitalization in breadcrumb trails